codewithgauravgupta/django_app/steps.md

     Authenticated users should be able to create a post.
     Authenticated users should be able to like the post.
-    All users should be able to read the post, even if they aren’t authenticated.
+    All users should be able to read the post, even if they aren’t autherized.
     The author of the post should be able to modify the post.
     The author of the post should be able to delete the post.